 The Australian Design Rules are available on CD.

 The Australian Design Rules (ADRs) set out design standards for vehicle safety and emissions.
 They are developed through a consultative process involving government, industry, employee and consumer representatives.

-The Department of Infrastructure and Transport has commenced a public consultation process on the Motor Vehicle Standards Act 1989 (MVSA) to consider its currency and whether it remains effective and efficient.
+The Department of Infrastructure and Regional Development has commenced a public consultation process on the Motor Vehicle Standards Act 1989 (MVSA) to consider its currency and whether it remains effective and efficient.